input-output-hk/cardano-cli-gui/README.md

 ```

 **IMPORTANT:** To use the *query* and *send* command in the GUI a cardano node has to be
 running and synced to the test or main network.
-You will know that the node is synced once
+You can check how much the node is synced
-you will see in your terminal output the statements *Chain extended, new tip:* being displayed
+if you go to the Query tab of the GUI, select mainnet or testnet and press the *Query info*
-every 10 to 30 seconds.
+button.
+If you then scroll down in the text box you will see the field *syncProgress*.

 To run a cardano node download it from [here](https://github.com/input-output-hk/cardano-node/releases)
 and install it.
 Then download the configurations files for the Preview testnet from